Analyzing ADCP Data with MHKiT

 from mhkit.dolfyn.adp import api

-Read Raw Instrument Data
+1. Importing Raw Instrument Data

-2. Beam amplitude and correlation data
+2. Beam Data: Includes amplitude and correlation data

 [2]:

-ds = dolfyn.read('data/dolfyn/Sig1000_tidal.ad2cp')
+ds = dolfyn.read("data/dolfyn/Sig1000_tidal.ad2cp")

 Reading file data/dolfyn/Sig1000_tidal.ad2cp ...